johnashu/harmony_blockchain_sync_alerts/README.md

 python3 alerts.py
 ```

 Alerts on screen AND vStatsBot should appear.
+Once successful, please cancel the script ( CTRL + C ) and move onto the next step.

 ### 5) Setup Service
 Now setup script to run as a service in the background.